-Program H-14.41.12.
-Prepare and submit an annual report to the City Council, California Governor's Office of Planning and Research, and HCD describingwith:
+Program H-4.1.2.
+Prepare and submit an annual report to the City Council, California Governor's Office of Planning and Research, and HCD with:

-- +The status of the housing element and progress in its implementation, in accordance with information required by California Government Code Section 65400(a)(2), in the form and manner specified; and - A statement regarding the general plan's internal consistency and, if necessary, the identification of corrective actions that will be taken to resolve any internal inconsistency.
+- The information required by California Government Code Section 65400(a)(2), in the form and manner specified; and - A statement regarding the general plan's internal consistency and, if necessary, the identification of corrective actions that will be taken to resolve any internal inconsistency.